microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/14.nlp-with-dispatch/README.md

 ### Configure the LUIS service

+To create LUIS Subscription Keys for this bot, follow these [instructions](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-how-to-azure-subscription).

 To create required LUIS applications for this sample bot,
 - Create an account with [LUIS](https://luis.ai).
 If you already have an account, login to your account.
 - Click on your name on top right corner of the screen -> settings and grab your authoring key.